davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 What if we have distributed system?
 In a way, a distributed system is lot like multithreading, just with the different threads running on different computers.
 So hopefully we should be able to reuse most of our multithreaded solution above.

 For us as programmers, what's different about distributed systems is how threads communicate: on a single machine, threads can just share variables, but once we have different threads on different machines we need to use the network.
-Our multithreaded solution does rely on sharing variables, so we'll have to switch to using the network instead.
+We do indeed rely on sharing variables in our multithreaded solution, so to distribute it we'll have to switch to using the network instead.

 Here's one way to do that: we can pick a node arbitrarily and assign it the job of managing the user of the day.
 Let's call that node the **coordinator**.
 The coordinator decides who is the user of the day, and remembers that decision all day.
 Any time another node needs to know who is the current user of the day, that other node asks the coordinator.